 Retirement - When an employee meets the conditions as set forth in the Summary Plan Document, they may elect to retire and receive all benefits earned under the City's Retirement Program ("Plan").
-Official notice of such intended action must be submitted by the employee in writing to the Human Resources Director within the prescribed time limits as set out in the Summary Plan Document (see Appendix D).
-Retiring employees who qualify may be eligible for terminal leave (see Article X, Section J and Article XVIII, Section L).
+Official notice of such intended action must be submitted by the employee in writing to the Human Resources Director within the prescribed time limits as set out in the Summary Plan Document (see Appendix E).
+Retiring employees who qualify may be eligible for terminal leave (see Article XI, Section J and Article XVIII, Section K).

-Termination - Termination of regular employees shall be in accordance with Article XIV.
-Termination of probationary employees shall be in accordance with Article IX.
-Termination of temporary employees shall be in accordance with Article VIII, Section B.
+Termination - Termination of regular employees shall be in accordance with Article XV.
+Termination of probationary employees shall be in accordance with Article X. Termination of temporary employees shall be in accordance with Article IX, Section B.

 Lay-offs - Nothing herein shall be construed as affecting the power of the Board of Mayor and Aldermen to abolish positions in the classification plan upon recommendation of the City Administrator as prescribed in Title 4, Chapter 1 of the Municipal Code.
 Employees transferred, demoted, or laid-off shall have the right of appeal and hearing in such cases.
 Seniority shall be observed in affecting such reduction in personnel and the order of lay-off shall be in the reverse order of total cumulative time served in the Classified Service upon the effective date of the lay-off.
-For the purpose of this section, seniority will based on current uninterrupted service to the City.
 Lay-offs shall be made within positions and all provisional employees in the affected position or positions shall be laid-off prior to the lay-off of any probationary or employee.
-For the purpose for determining order of lay-off, total cumulative time served on military leave of absence (as stated in the Municipal Code Title 4, Chapter 2, Section 4-216).
+For the purpose for determining order of lay-off, total cumulative time shall include time served on military leave of absence (as stated in the Municipal Code Title 4, Chapter 2, Section 4-216).